COVID-19 Rapid Testing Questions and Answers

 The novel coronavirus disease can cause a wide range of symptoms.
 These symptoms usually take about two to 14 days to appear after infection, with an average incubation period of five to six days.
 The early signs of COVID-19 include combinations of at least two of the following symptoms:

-If you are looking for an urgent care clinic that provides rapid testing of COVID-19, we are happy to be of service at Eastside Urgent Care! schedule an appointment or do so through our website.
+If you are looking for an urgent care clinic that provides rapid testing of COVID-19, we are happy to be of service at Eastside Urgent Care! for more information, call us or simply walk-in or do so through our website.
 Eastside Urgent Care is located at 872 Ohio Pike in Cincinnati, Ohio.
 You can reach us during the hours of 9:00 AM to 7:30 PM on weekdays and from 9:00 AM to 7:30 PM on weekends.